-Domestic cats have three eyelids.
+Domestic cats have three eyelids per eye.
 I will explain where they are.
 There is one eyelid above the eye which comes down over the eye when the cat blinks.
 The second eyelid is below the eye.
 This mirrors human anatomy.
 The third eyelid is interesting in that it is vestigial in domestic cats and dogs.
 By that I mean it is not fully functioning as is the case in animals such as the bald eagle and the masked lapwing.
 In these animals it is a transparent eyelid which can be drawn across the eye to moisten and protect it while maintaining vision.

 Upper and Lower Eyelids

 The cat’s upper and lower eyelids are folds of skin which support the front of the eye.
 Interestingly, they don’t make direct contact with the surface of the eye because there is a thin layer of tears between the inside of the eyelid and the front of the eye.
 The edges of the lower eyelid and the upper should meet when the eyes are closed.
 If it doesn’t happen the cornea dries out which can cause irritation to the cat.
 Cats don’t normally have eyelashes but they can be present and they can be turned inwards irritating the surface of the eye.

 In the domestic cat the third eyelid is not usually visible.
 When it is visible it can be indicative of feline ill-health.
 It can be seen if the upper eyelid of the cat is gently drawn back when they are asleep.

 Sometimes you can see the domestic cat’s third eyelid when they asleep or are resting and relaxed with their upper eyelid half open.
 The third eyelid is drawn halfway across the eyeball and clearly visible sometimes even in healthy cats.
 I have see my cat in deep slumber with his eyes open but the third eyelid drawn partly across his eye.